Michael-Gibbons/OSB/docs/project-structure/updating-osb.md

 If the merge is successful, test it, commit it, submit a PR for main, merge at your discretion.

-If the merge is unsuccessful, some changes you did related to the business logic if your application was incompatible with my changes.
+If the merge is unsuccessful, some changes you did related to the business logic of your application was incompatible with my changes.
 Fix the conflicts in a way that does not break your application, good luck!